 How do I claim any tax back?

-This section looks at what to do if you have paid too much tax on your pension income and what the time limits are for making a claim for a refund of the overpayment.
+This page refers you to further information on what to do if you have paid too much tax on your pension income and the time limits for making a claim for a refund of the overpayment.

 Together with a P800 tax calculation, HM Revenue & Customs (HMRC) may send you a tax repayment automatically after the end of the tax year.
 It is important that you check the repayment is correct.
 You might not need to claim a refund of tax.

-This includes detail on the information you need to gather together before contacting HMRC and what records you should keep, together with the time limits for claiming a repayment.
+This includes what information you need to gather before contacting HMRC and what records you should keep, together with the time limits for claiming a repayment.

 How do I claim back overpaid tax on purchased life annuity income?

-We explain purchased life annuities in the page How is my tax collected?.
+We explain purchased life annuities on the page How is my tax collected?.

 Each year you will receive a statement showing the total sum paid to you showing the capital amount (non-taxable), the income amount (taxable) and the tax deducted.